 In 2020-21 the College received £1.7m of SFC funding to support and delivery the National Transition Training Fund (NTTF) and Young Person Guarantee (YPG) initiatives.
-SFC has recently announced the regional allocation for 2021-22, our allocation is still to be confirmed.
+SFC have announced the regional allocation for 2021-22, our allocation is £2m (7,000 Credits).

-The 2021 projected underlying operating deficit has increased to £1.3m from the budget deficit of £740k due to the continuing negative financial impact of the COVID-19 restrictions.
+The 2021-22 projected underlying operating deficit has increased to £2m from the budget deficit of £740k due to the continuing negative financial impact of the COVID-19 restrictions.
 International, commercial, student accommodation and catering are all anticipated to experience a slow recovery to pre pandemic levels.